lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

    that your YouTube API key is still surrounded by quotation marks when you are done.

 #.
-Save the file in your text editor, and close it.
+Save the file in your text editor, and then close it.

 #.
 Run Ansible so that it applies your YouTube API key to your Open edX
    installation.
 If you are running the Cypress named release, you can run: